Project 4: Numc

 Important notes:

-• Remember to throw a runtime error if allocate_matrix or allocate_matrix_ref fails to allocate space, or a value error if you are trying to allocate matrices with non-positive dimensions!
-Otherwise you would have to make sure that a runtime/value error will be thrown in numc.c whenever we run out of memory.
-This includes throwing an error in Matrix61c_init.
+allocate_matrixorallocate_matrix_reffails to allocate space, or a value error if you are trying to allocate matrices with non-positive dimensions!
+Otherwise you would have to make sure that a runtime/value error will be thrown innumc.cwhenever we run out of memory.
+This includes throwing an error in Matrix61c_init. - Remember to set the

-• For the deallocate function, since there can be multiple matrices that refer to the same data array in the memory, you must not free the data until you call deallocate on the last existing matrix that refers to that data.
-If you are having some difficulties implementing this, here’s a hint: you can keep the matrix struct in the memory even if you have already called deallocate on that matrix.
-You only need to make sure to that the struct is freed once the last matrix referring to its data is deallocated.
+deallocatefunction, since there can be multiple matrices that refer to the same data array in the memory, you must not free the data until you calldeallocateon the last existing matrix that refers to that data.
+If you are having some difficulties implementing this, here’s a hint: you can keep the matrix struct in the memory even if you have already calleddeallocateon that matrix.
+You only need to make sure to that the struct is freed once the last matrix referring to its data is deallocated.- If this explanation does not make sense now, don’t worry!
+It will make more sense after you implement the indexing section of task 3.

 Testing for Correctness